 West wing of a 19c.
 Rectory next to Queen Victoria's local Church in Whippingham.
 Views over the surrounding countryside and river, but only two miles from East Cowes, and four from the county town, Newport.
 Still undergoing repairs and decoration.

-SECOND BEDROOM - We also have other rooms available (including the master bedroom); please click on my profile picture to see them.
+SECOND BEDROOM - We also have another room available (including the master bedroom); please click on my profile picture to see it.
 One bathroom for all airbnb guests.

 * Wifi Internet Included

 This is an incredible opportunity to stay in a character-filled Victorian rectory frequented by the eponymous Queen and her husband Prince Albert.
 Situated on a hillside, the views up and down the Medina valley are some of the finest on the Isle of Wight.